stanekTM/TX_FW_Multi_Stanek/README.md

 Support for custom RC receivers with telemetry from this repository [RX_nRF24_Motor_Servo](https://github.com/stanekTM/RX_nRF24_Motor_Servo).

 The "Stanek" protocol with the nRF24L01+ transceiver is included.
 Fixed RF channel, fixed address.
-Control channel reduction is in sub-protocols 2, 3, 4, 5, 6, 8, 10 and 12ch.
+Control channels reduction is in sub-protocols 2, 3, 4, 5, 6, 8, 10 and 12ch.
 Telemetry A1 for measuring 1S Lipo power supply RX and RSSI.

 Operated in serial mode.